Interested in standing for election to the DFCSG Board at the next opportunity to do so? Here is how the process works and how you can apply.

 - is subject to a disqualification order made under the Company Directors Disqualification Act 1986.

-The DFCSG AGM is generally held late October/early November and depends on the time taken to prepare the accounts following the financial year ending 30th.
-Invitations for the nomination of Board Directors are sent to members by email (or by post for those without email) no less than 6 weeks prior to the provisional date of the AGM.
-The invitation includes a nomination form, together with details of the number of vacancies and the deadline date by which nominations need to be returned.
+The DFCSG AGM is generally held late October/early November and depends on the time taken to prepare the accounts following the financial year ending 30th June.
+Invitations for the nomination of Board Directors are sent to members by email (or by post for those without email) no less than 8 weeks prior to the provisional date of the AGM.
+The invitation includes directions to the on-line nomination form, together with details of the number of vacancies and the deadline date by which nominations need to be returned.